 - The number of copies or parts

-- Is the arrangement for sale and the price
+- Is the song arrangement for sale and what’s the price?

 3. Ensure you receive a written agreement that you’ve obtained permission.